 Sights: The Great Market Hall, The Great Synagogue, Rumbach Synagogue, Kazinczy Synagogue and monuments.

-Tips: Entrance fees are charged at all of the synagogues, but free to look at from the outside…and quite beautiful.
+Tips: Entrance fees are charged at all of the synagogues, but free to look at from the outside…and still quite beautiful.

-Click here for a map to Budapest Jewish Quarter sights.
+Map to Budapest Jewish Quarter sights.

 Walk 4: Oktogon to the Danube River